|

 Pennsylvania,

-Fred and Ted Bloom, Bill Buehler, Brett Linder, and Bob
+Fred and Ted Bloom, and Bob

 Willoughby